aaron-grau/curic/react/projects/synthesizer/README.md

   )(Synth);
   ```

 * In your `App` component, import your `SynthContainer` and render it.
-Make sure your app `webpack`s and that there are
+Make sure you can `webpack` your app and that there are
 no errors in the console before moving on.

 [connect]: https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options